Specnr/MultiResetWall/README.md

 - F: Will play the instance which your mouse is hovering over, and reset all of the other ones
 - T: Will reset all instances

+No longer moves worlds, it slows down the macro a lot, use [this world moving macro](https://gist.github.com/Specnr/f7a5450d932a1277fdcd6c141ad7bf6a).

 ## Credit

 - Me :)